mantisec/terraform-provider-umbrella/internal/provider/docs/data-sources/virtualappliances.md

 ---
 page_title: "umbrella_virtualappliances Data Source - virtualappliances"
 description: |-
-  List the virtual appliances in the organization.
+  Get a virtual appliance in the organization.
 ---

 # umbrella_virtualappliances (Data Source)

-List the virtual appliances in the organization.
+Get a virtual appliance in the organization.

 ## Example Usage